How is animation used in advertising?

 How can animation benefit your brand awareness?

 Animation can benefit your brand by providing either a concise or more creative way of explaining what your brand is.
 As stated before, you can have short explainer videos detailing your particular services and what you offer to your customers.
-Or you can do animated infographics – all of these small touches that will help you to engage with your customers.
-Even down to the newer augmented reality which allows a potential customer to virtually shop around your store and select the products they would like to sell.
+Or you can do animated infographics – all of these small touches that will help you to engage with your audience.
+Even down to the newer augmented reality which allows a potential customer to virtually shop around your store and select the products they would like to buy.